Overview

 pip install slackclient

-Of course, you can always pull the source code directly into your project:
+Of course, you can always pull the source code directly into your project like this:

 git clone https://github.com/slackapi/python-slackclient.git